struSD/ActivityTracker/README.md

 # Activity Tracker
 An activity tracker lets you keep track of your daily activities and see statistics.
 ## User stories
-1. As a user, I want to fill in the data to track my active-passive peaks of the day(s)
+1. As a user, I want to fill in the data to track my active-passive peaks of the day(s) post
-2. As a user, I want to compare activity with days/weeks/months of progress
+2. As a user, I want to compare activity with days(weeks/months) of progress 1 per 2 per
-3. As a user, I want to take part and look through in leader board based on available filters
-4. As a user, I want to follow the daily goals for more than 2 weeks
+3. As a user, I want to follow the daily goals for more than 2 weeks all

+## HTTP API
+- PUT /api/user -> Returns 201 with activityTracker ID
+- PUT /api/userActivity BODY=activity details + user id -> Returns 201 with userActivity ID / 404 Not Found if no such user
+- GET /api/user/{activityId} -> Returns 200 OK / 404 Not Found if no such user

 ## Models